 In a bowl, whisk dry ingredients together and set aside.

-1/3 cup of butter, chilled and cubed
+⅓ cup of vegetable shortening, chilled and cubed

-¼ cup of shortening, chilled and cubed
+¼ cup of butter, chilled and cubed

 ¾ of a cup of buttermilk